starrymedia/upticknetworkdocs/guides/statesync/statesync.md

 # State Sync

-Learn about Tendermint Core state sync and support offered by the Cosmos SDK. {synopsis}
+Learn about Tendermint Core state sync and support offered by the Cosmos SDK.

 :::tip
 **Note**: Only curious about how to sync a node with the network?
 Skip to [this section](#state-syncing-a-node).